stevencarlislewalker/lme4ord/README.md

 phylogenetic correlations across species.
-However, the phylogenetic nature of the covariances is not set in the formula, but rather as an argument to the `glmercFormula` function below, which will form the formula parsing module of a pglmer function.
+However, the phylogenetic nature of the covariances is not set in the formula, but rather as an argument to the `glmercFormula` function below, which will form the formula parsing module of a glmerc function.

 ```r
 form <- y ~ x*z + (x | species)